How to access EODATA using boto3 on Creodias

 No. 2 A virtual machine

-You need a virtual machine running on CREODIAS cloud.
+You need a virtual machine running on Creodias cloud.
 This article is written for the following operating systems:

 Ubuntu 22.04

-Windows Server 2019 on CF2 cloud and Windows Server 2022 on other clouds
+Windows Server 2022 on other clouds

 Either way, your virtual machine needs to have access to the network which gives access to the EODATA repository.
 This network is either called eodata or has a name which starts with eodata_.